Last updated on May 21st, 2023 at 06:28 pm

 Most of us like to think of the beach as a relaxing experience.
 We like to sit back in our beach chair with our toes in the sand and a book in our hand.
-Heading to the beach with kids tends to give me a totally different mental picture.
+But, a beach day with kids tends to give me a totally different mental picture.
 I see an experience that is basically the stark opposite of relaxation.

 I know this time with littles is whizzing by.
 Someday, probably long before I’m even ready for it, I’ll be snoozing on the beach without a needy baby in sight.
 So I want to go to the beach with my kids while they’re still young.
 And I want to enjoy it with them, darn it, if it’s the last thing I do!

 Excellent question.
-I went on a mission, scouring the world wide web for the very best tips for not only surviving, but enjoying the beach with my kids!
+I went on a mission, scouring the internet for the very best tips for not only surviving, but enjoying a beach day with kids!

 Pack thoroughly but lightly.